ElderINTERalliance/boss/README.md

 - [ ] Schedule, with reminders
 - [ ] Task List
 - [ ] App Groups, that open on click
+	- [ ] Make app preview update from content
+	- [ ] Make app preview window start from edit button
+	- [ ] Make goToElement detect when a non-header item was clicked and not modify the header.
+	- [ ] Be able to write to the database.

 To install this app locally, follow the following steps: